semuconsulting/pyrtcm/README.md

 ![Contributors](https://img.shields.io/github/contributors/semuconsulting/pyrtcm.svg)
 ![Open Issues](https://img.shields.io/github/issues-raw/semuconsulting/pyrtcm)

-Currently under development and not yet uploaded to PyPi Test or Prod.
-May or may not be taken forward depending on time constraints and availability of payload documentation and test resources.
+Currently under development, subject to volunteer time constraints and availability of payload documentation and test resources.
 As it stands, only a limited subset of RTCM message types are defined, though these can be extended by adding appropriate definitions to `rtcmtypes_*.py` - contributions welcome!

 Sphinx API Documentation in HTML format is available at [https://www.semuconsulting.com/pyrtcm](https://www.semuconsulting.com/pyrtcm).